 - 1. Be accepted for admission and enrolled (or currently enrolled) in an eligible degree or certificate program. - 2.
-Have filed the Free Application for Federal Student Aid.
+Have filed the Free Application for Federal Student Aid (FAFSA).
 PCC Federal School Code is 011009.
-The FAFSA is available at the PCC Office of Admissions & Financial Aid, other colleges or universities financial aid offices, at high school guidance offices, and at www.fafsa.ed.gov.
+The FAFSA is available at the PCC Office of Admissions & Financial Aid, other colleges or universities financial aid offices, and at www.fafsa.ed.gov.
 Financial aid is not automatically renewable and must be filed every year.
-Applicants who file a FAFSA will automatically be considered for Federal Pell Grant and Federal Supplemental Educational Opportunity Grants. - 3.
-Submit the appropriate copies of the Wage and Tax Statement (s) or Federal Tax Returns (completed 1040 forms).
+Applicants who file a FAFSA will automatically be considered for Federal Pell Grant and Federal Supplemental Educational Opportunity Grants.

-4. Submit a copy of his/her passport or birth certificate for citizenship verification purposes.
+- 3. Submit the appropriate copies of the current Wage and Tax Statement (s) or Federal Tax Returns (completed 1040 forms) and certification of other untaxed income. - 4.
+Submit a copy of his/her passport or birth certificate for citizenship verification purposes.